-Ordinarily, in other lawsuits such a personal injury, it is the person injured that has the right to sue for compensation.
+Ordinarily, in other lawsuits such as personal injury, it is the injured person that has the right to sue for compensation.
 In some limited situations, such as wrongful death cases, they may allow that right to be exercised by another person on their behalf.

 In wrongful death claims however, the right to take action falls directly on individuals other than the decedent.
 As such, any person mentioned in the Code can sue for the wrongful death of their loved one, as a matter of right.

 In showing that the death of their loved one was wrongful, it will be necessary to show certain things.
-These include that the death was due to the action or neglect of another person.
-It will also be necessary to show that the death should not have happened had the person at fault taken proper care and precaution with whatever activity they were in the middle of doing.
+This includes showing proof that the death was caused by the action or neglect of another person.
+It will also be necessary to show that the death should not have happened had the person at-fault taken proper care and precaution with whatever activity they were in the middle of doing.

-There is a wide range of compensation that you can get in the event of successful proof.
+There is a wide range of compensation that you can get in the event of successfully strengthening your case.
 For instance, if your loved one was responsible for your welfare, you may be entitled to compensation for the loss of that financial support.
 Your qualified wrongful death attorney will help you emphasize those points that will help you get the compensation you deserve.

 The California wrongful death statute does not allow claims to go on forever though.
 It prescribes a period within which you have to file a lawsuit.
 Under the law, if you fail to file a wrongful death claim within the period, you will be barred from filing at any future time.

 This is what is known as the limitation period and it generally starts to run on the date of death of your loved one.
 What this means is that the period within which you have to file the lawsuit begins to count from the day your loved one died.